 Description: Computer science encompasses a wide range of topics and skills designing and building computer devices (e.g., your cell phone, laptop, cleaning robots), designing and building programming languages (e.g., Java, Python, C) and the supporting software that control these devices (e.g., operating systems, compilers), and the actual applications themselves (e.g., reading an x-ray, video animation, voice mail).
 This course focuses on how to write computer programs that solve problems on a general purpose computer.

 Programming is one of the key tools that computer scientists use to help themselves and others use to solve problems.
-This course uses a particular programming language, Java, to introduce you to how to use a computer to solve your problems.
+This course uses a particular programming language, Java, to introduce you to how to design and implement computer programs to solve problems.
 In this course, most of your learning will take place when you are putting in to practice the concepts from the book and lectures to solve more and more complex problems using more and more sophisticated programming practices.
 You will learn by doing.
 Performance on the programming assignments and performance on exams correlate closely.

 Objectives: This is a first course in computer programming.
 The purposes of the course are to learn fundamental computer science concepts including algorithm development, problem decomposition, data types, variables, parameters, decision making, iteration, arrays, and 2D arrays.
 By the end of the course students are expected to be able to implement programs consisting of several programmer defined data types and several hundred lines of code employing non trivial algorithms.

 Estimates of the required effort to pass the class are:

 Prerequisites: Credit with a grade of at least C- or registration for Mathematics 408C, 408K, or 408N..